Republic of Mosina

 Republic of Mosina (Rzeczpospolita Mosińska) was a short-lived microstate centred around the city of Mosina, which existed for five or six days in May 1848.
-The country was proclaimed on 3 May 1848, during the Greater Poland uprising, out of lands of insurrect-controlled lands of Grand Duchy of Posen, Kingdom of Prussia, with Jakub Krotowski-Krauthofer as its head of state.
+The country was proclaimed on 3 May 1848, during the Greater Poland uprising, out of the rebel-controlled lands of Grand Duchy of Posen, Kingdom of Prussia, with lawyer Jakub Krotowski-Krauthofer as its head of state.
 The republic ceased to exist five or six days later, on 8 or 9 May 1848 after the defeat of rebel forces.

 The state was meant to be a temporary entity, that later would be reformed into an independent Polish state, that rebels had aimed to recreate.
 The capital of the country was Mosina and official language was Polish.

 History

-In March 1848, during Greater Poland uprising, the insurrectionist forces had formed the National Commity in rebel-controlled city of Mosin, in Grand Duchy of Posen, Kingdom of Prussia, with Wojciech Rost, Antoni Adamski, Stanisław Stefanowicz, Jan Kordylewski and Antoni Ruszkiewicz as its members.
+In March 1848, during Greater Poland uprising, the revolutionary forces had formed the National Committee in rebel-controlled city of Mosina, in Grand Duchy of Posen, Kingdom of Prussia, with Wojciech Rost, Antoni Adamski, Stanisław Stefanowicz, Jan Kordylewski and Antoni Ruszkiewicz as its members.
 On 3 May 1848, the leader of insurgent forces, Jakub Krauthofer-Krotowski had declared the formation of the independent Republic of Mosina in the area around the cities Mosina and Kórnik and made himself a head of state.
 The state was meant to be a temporary entity, that later would be reformed into an independent Polish state, that rebels had aimed to recreate.
-Mosin was decided to be the capital of the state.
+Mosina was decided to be the capital of the state.
 Following the declaration of the country's independence, Krotowski-Krauthofer had replaced Prussian government officials in the area with Polish ones, including appointing Wojciech Rost as the new mayor of Mosina.

-The republic ceased to exist five days later, on 8 May 1848, after the rebels defeat in the battle of Rogalin, or a day later, on 9 May, after the clash in Trzebaw and following rebel capitulation in Bardo ending the uprising.
+The republic ceased to exist five days later, on 8 May 1848, after the rebels defeat in the Battle of Rogalin, or a day later, on 9 May, after the clash in Trzebaw and following rebel capitulation in Bardo ending the uprising.
 Following the capitulation, Krauthofer-Krotowski was imprisoned in Konatrzewo.